jez/blog/source/_posts/2018-04-18-js-union-types-opt.markdown

 Looks pretty close to JavaScript with Flow types, doesn't it?
 The biggest difference is that we the `case` keyword was replaced with the `|` character.
-(This directly mirrors the definition of the `screen` type---it's a nice reminder[^copy/paste] to always use `switch` statements when using union types).
+(This directly mirrors the definition of the `screen` type---it's a nice reminder to always use `switch` statements when using union types[^copy/paste]).
 Another difference: Reason does exhaustiveness checking out of the box!

 [^copy/paste]: More than being a nice reminder, it makes it easy to copy / paste our type definition as boilerplate to start writing a new function!